raspberrypilearning/comic-character/en/step_2.md

 Notice that the classes to style the slider have already been provided.

-Include nav buttons (prev and next) to allow users to navigate through the hero slides.
+To navigate through the slides, include navigation buttons inside the `hero-container`.

 --- task ---

 Add the classes for the buttons inside the `hero-container`.
+One for the previous slide and one for the next slide.

 --- code ---
 ---